wcj365/python-stats-dataviz/assignments/Assignment-01.md

 6. Standard Deviation

 Make sure:
-- your source code is well formatted and easily to read and understand.
+- your source code is well formatted and easy to read and understand.
 - Your runtime display - user prompts, use inout inputs and output displays are nicely formatted.

 **Note:**